GitiHubi/courseAAA/README.md

 If you need help running Python and/or Jupyter Notebooks, please don't hesitate to contact us (see below)!

+## Reference

+The lab is inspired by our work **"Detection of Anomalies in Large Scale Accounting Data using Deep Autoencoder Networks"** by Marco Schreyer, Timur Sattarov, Damian Borth, Andreas Dengel and Bernd Reimer.

+The publication is available on arXiv via the following link: https://arxiv.org/abs/1709.05254

 ## Questions?

 Please don't hesitate to send us your questions to: `marco ( dot ) schreyer ( at ) unisg ( dot ) ch`